-The transition from living independently to moving into a nursing home can be a significant challenge for someone’s mental state.
+Transitioning from independent living to a nursing home setting can be a significant challenge.

-Many have found that allowing pets in nursing homes is a great way to reduce residents’ feelings of stress, uncertainty, and loneliness.
+Many communities have found that allowing pets in their home can greatly reduce residents’ stress, uncertainty, and loneliness.

-That being said, certain animals and implementation methods can offer the emotional support that so many residents need, without sacrificing safety.
+Nursing home pets may pose some risks, but certain animals and activities offer emotional support that so many residents need, without sacrificing safety.

 Dogs as Companions